 - Kyle Den Hartog - Kyle wants to see a world where passwords are eliminated as the primary form of authentication.
 This vision led him to be an eager contributor to the design and development of DID-Auth along with other standards in the decentralized identity community.
 Loaded with a Bachelors of Arts in Computer Science from the University of Iowa, a penchant for blockchain and distributed ledger technologies, and a need to enhance human cultures everywhere with self-sovereign identity systems, Kyle launches himself headfirst into active like-minded communities that embrace these topics.

-- Robert Mitwicki - Robert has been a software architect and developer whose recent focus has been engaged in self-sovereign identity (SSI) and user-centric data initiatives.
-Capitalizing on a wealth of experience in software design, quality assurance, software engineering and DevOps practices, and with expertise in mobile and web development, alongside a number of other exciting projects, Robert is currently developing a new form of digital wallet to allow people to participate in this new interoperable and fair decentralized data economy.
+- Robert Mitwicki - Robert is a highly experienced software architect and developer whose recent focus has been engaged in self-sovereign identity (SSI) and user-centric data initiatives.
+Capitalizing on a wealth of experience in software design, quality assurance, software engineering and DevOps practices, and with expertise in mobile and web development, Robert is currently developing a new form of digital wallet to allow people to participate in this new interoperable and fair decentralized data economy.
 Robert is one of the founding sponsors of the Hyperledger Aries project, infrastructure for blockchain-rooted, peer-to-peer interactions.